Published

 In recent years, several studies have demonstrated links between inflammation/autoimmunity and schizophrenia.
 One could hypothesize that schizophrenia is a disease similar to other autoimmune diseases, such as rheumatoid arthritis, but instead of the disease manifesting itself in destroyed joint cartilage, in schizophrenia it results in brain symptoms in the form of hallucinations and delusions.

-Rituximab is a proven anti-inflammatory drug that is often used today for example in multiple sclerosis and severe rheumatoid arthritis.
-Between 2019 and 2022, Professor Susanne Bejerot at Örebro University Hospital conducted a pilot study in which severely ill people with schizophrenia were treated with rituximab on one occasion in addition to the regular antipsychotic treatment.
-Six out of nine patients improved significantly in their schizophrenia and reported fewer side effects.
-Because rituximab had never been tried before in mental illness, this pilot study, funded by the Torsten Söderberg Foundation, was groundbreaking.
+Rituximab is a proven anti-inflammatory drug that is currently used, for example, to treat multiple sclerosis and severe rheumatoid arthritis.
+Between 2019 and 2022, Professor Susanne Bejerot at Örebro University Hospital conducted a pilot study in which severely ill patients with schizophrenia received a single dose of rituximab in addition to their standard antipsychotic treatment.
+Six out of nine patients subsequently showed significant improvement in their schizophrenia and reported fewer side effects.
+Rituximab had never before been tested for mental illness, making this pilot study, funded by the Torsten Söderberg Foundation, groundbreaking.

-Based on these positive results, Professor Bejerot is now proceeding with another study of rituximab treatment in schizophrenia, also funded by the Torsten Söderberg Foundation, among others.
-It is a placebo-controlled study that includes 104 adult patients from all over the country.
-Half of the participants will receive saline and half rituximab.
+In light of these positive results, Professor Bejerot is now proceeding with another study of rituximab treatment for schizophrenia, also funded by the Torsten Söderberg Foundation, among others.
+It is a placebo-controlled study involving 104 adult patients from across the country.
+Half of the participants will receive saline, and half will receive rituximab.

 If this placebo-controlled, blinded study shows that rituximab significantly reduces psychotic symptoms and improves mood in people with schizophrenia, it is likely to revolutionize the understanding and treatment recommendations for schizophrenia and other similar conditions.